Mbed-TLS/mbedtls-docs/kb/generic/abstraction-layers.md

 Examples: threading.

-These abstractions are implemented in their own module and enabled or disabled with a single define, for example, `MBEDTLS_THREADING_C` in `config.h*`.
+These abstractions are implemented in their own module and enabled or disabled with a single define, for example, `MBEDTLS_THREADING_C` in `mbedtls_config.h`.
 They may also require additional configuration options.
 The threading library, for example, requires you to indicate which threading library you are using: pthread or an alternative.

 ## Implementation abstraction